Sarah Bernhardt: Debut and departure from the Comédie-Française (1862–1864)

 Bernhardt did not remain long with the Comédie-Française.
-She played Henrietta in Molière's Les Femmes Savantes and Hippolyte in L'Étourdi, and the title role in Scribe's Valérie, but did not impress the critics, or the other members of the company, who had resented her rapid rise.
+She played Henriette in Molière's Les Femmes Savantes and Hippolyte in L'Étourdi, and the title role in Scribe's Valérie, but did not impress the critics, or the other members of the company, who had resented her rapid rise.
 The weeks passed, but she was given no further roles.
 Her hot temper also got her into trouble; when a theater doorkeeper addressed her as "Little Bernhardt", she broke her umbrella over his head.
 She apologised profusely, and when the doorkeeper retired 20 years later, she bought a cottage for him in Normandy.
 At a ceremony honoring the birthday of Molière on 15 January 1863, Bernhardt invited her younger sister, Regina, to accompany her.
 Regina accidentally stood on the train of the gown of a leading actress of the company, Zaïre-Nathalie Martel (1816–1885), known as Madame Nathalie.
 Madame Nathalie pushed Regina off the gown, causing her to strike a stone column and gash her forehead.
 Regina and Madame Nathalie began shouting at one another, and Bernhardt stepped forward and slapped Madame Nathalie on the cheek.
 The older actress fell onto another actor.
 Thierry asked that Bernhardt apologise to Madame Nathalie.
 Bernhardt refused to do so until Madame Nathalie apologised to Regina.
 Bernhardt had already been scheduled for a new role with the theater, and had begun rehearsals.
 Madame Nathalie demanded that Bernhardt be dropped from the role unless she apologised.
-Since neither would yield, and Madame Nathalie was a senior member of the company, Thierry was forced to ask Bernhardt to leave.
+Because neither yielded, and Madame Nathalie was a senior member of the company, Thierry was forced to ask Bernhardt to leave.

 The Gymnase and Brussels (1864–1866)

 Her family could not understand her departure from the theater; it was inconceivable to them that anyone would walk away from the most prestigious theatre in Paris at age 18.
 Instead, she went to a popular theatre, the Gymnase, where she became an understudy to two of the leading actresses.
 She almost immediately caused another offstage scandal, when she was invited to recite poetry at a reception at the Tuileries Palace hosted by Napoleon III and the Empress Eugenie, along with other actors of the Gymnase.
 She chose to recite two romantic poems by Victor Hugo, unaware that Hugo was a bitter critic of the emperor.
-Following the first poem, the Emperor and Empress rose and walked out, followed by the court and the other guests.
+Following the first poem, the emperor and empress rose and walked out, followed by the court and the other guests.
 Her next role at the Gymnase, as a foolish Russian princess, was entirely unsuited for her; her mother told her that her performance was "ridiculous".
 She decided abruptly to quit the theater to travel, and like her mother, to take on lovers.
 She went briefly to Spain, then, at the suggestion of Alexandre Dumas, to Belgium.